On the symmetries in the dynamics of wide two-layer neural networks

 \subsubsection{Closed dynamics on the sphere $\mathbb{S}^{d-1}$}

 We wish to show here that the pair of measures $(\nu_t^+, \nu_t^-)$ defined through Equation~\eqref{eq:nu-pm} satisfy Equation~\eqref{eq:nu_t} and that the corresponding dynamic is closed is the sense that it can be expressed solely using $(\nu_t^+, \nu_t^-)$ (without requiring to express quantities in function of $\mu_t$).
 Below, we use $\kappa(z) = \max(0, z)$.
-We do this do differentiate it from the activation function $\sigma$ (which is also equal to ReLU) so as avoid confusion because the $\kappa$ which appears below has nothing to do with the activation function of the network and simply comes from the calculations which occur.
+We do this do differentiate it from the activation function $\sigma$ (which is also equal to ReLU) so as avoid confusion because the $\kappa$ which appears below has nothing to do with the activation function of the network and simply comes from the integration domain in the calculations.

 \paragraph{Equations of the dynamics on the sphere.} Let $\varphi \in \mathcal{C}^1_c(\mathbb{S}^{d-1})$.
 One has